KheireddineAzzez/MLOps/README.md

 ***

 #### Get Access Token
-- To get access token to your Google cloud environment you have to go to [AIM and Admin](https://console.cloud.google.com/iam-admin) in order to get access token to used later with Goolge SDK
+- To get access token to your Google cloud environment you have to go to [AIM and Admin](https://console.cloud.google.com/iam-admin) in order to get access token to  use it later with Goolge SDK

   **1.** First Step go to Service Account
   **2.** click on the action button that related to your project